For centuries the Fars region had been a multi-ethnic region, in which tribal and pastoral nomadic groups composed a large part of the population.

 We may call these aspects “structures” and “models” of, or “discourses” on, the Qashqai “traditional tribal society.”

-i) There was a hierarchical formal administrative structure which integrated the Qashqai with the state structure (for taxing and “order” purposes).
+i) There was a hierarchical formal administrative structure that integrated the Qashqai with the state structure (for taxing and “order” purposes).

 There were also the hierarchies of (ii) the status groups and of (iii) the socio-economic classes.